suffolklibraries/lgc/content/collections/events/threads-gainsborough-29-05.md

     content:
       -
         type: text
-        text: "Jump into action this spring and create a character with a difference!
-Our blank canvas’ identity will be revealed only by you… \_"
+        text: 'Performed amongst tossed away clothes, and a large wardrobe structure, two dancers use a highly physical movement language to connect and explore their intertwined experiences. '
   -
     type: paragraph
     attrs: